Everything You Need to Know About Smoking & Cannabis in Reykjavík

 Purchasing Cigarettes in Iceland & Prices

-To purchase cigarettes in Iceland, you must be 18 years or older.
-Cigarettes can typically be found in grocery stores and newsagents, and sometimes at bars.
-Tobacco products are not allowed to be on display within Iceland, unless within a specialty tobacco store.
 How much do cigarettes cost in Iceland?
 Well, it depends on which brand you buy, whether you buy loose tobacco and roll your own, and where you buy it all from!
-To give you an idea though, many popular brands of cigarettes are available, like Marlboro and Lucky Strikes, as well as many other brands, and they cost roughly 1700 ISK, or around $12 for a pack of 20.
+To give you an idea, though, many popular brands of cigarettes are available, like Marlboro and Lucky Strikes, as well as many other brands, and they cost roughly anywhere between 1500 and 1900 ISK, or around $14/£10 for a pack of 20.*

 In many cases, places like bars and restaurants have designated smoking areas outdoors where people who wish to smoke a cigarette can go.
 These areas typically have some sort of shelter and a way to dispose of cigarette butts so that they are not left on the ground.